simonwiles/palladio-webcomponents/README.md

 This is an exploratory attempt to redevelop from scratch a minimum viable subset of functionality for Palladio components in the form of modern ES6 web components.

-See https://codepen.io/simonwiles/pen/yLYEKrW for an example, or https://palladio-webcomponents.netlify.app/ for a showcase site where you can test your own projects.
+See https://codepen.io/simonwiles/pen/yLYEKrW for an example, or https://palladio-webcomponents.netlify.app/ for a showcase site where you can test your own Palladio save files.

 ## Using Palladio Web Components in your pages